 Player One is Coupland’s contribution to the Massey Lecture series, told in five hours (chapters), surrounding four people caught in an airport bar during the apocalyptic fallout that happens after oil hits $300 a barrel.

-In typical Coupland fashion, the novel follows with countless1 Couplandisms, new terms he coins to fit the the themes he tries to bring across.
+In typical Coupland fashion, the novel follows with countless ((Ok, I could count them, but I’m lazy.))
+Couplandisms, new terms he coins to fit the the themes he tries to bring across.
 How many of them will emerge as stays in popular culture?
 We shall see.

 99. The Sentimentalist, by Johanna Skibsrud